xshopper/done24bot/index.md

 This script will do something :) ...
 It goes to cnn, clicks here and there and quits :)
 You can see the history of your executed scripts in the [Execution History](Execution History)

+# Support

+If you have any questions please open a new [discussion](https://github.com/xshopper/done24bot/discussions), try try our best to answer

 ## Execution Plan

 This is what you should run/ schedule, this is a collection of lists / Tasks.
 An execution plan is what does something in the web :)